 Recovery Centers of America at Danvers

 Position Overview: The Recovery Counselor provides support to enhance the quality of patient care by working directly with the patients in a treatment setting and collaboratively as a member of the program’s multi-disciplinary team.
-The Recovery Counselor is responsible for collaborating with the CSS clinical team with direct clinical patient care by providing support and guidance to patients to promote engagement and continuity of care.
-Working in conjunction with the multi-disciplinary team, the Recovery Counselor will help provide a safe and therapeutic treatment experience for the patients served.
+He/She is responsible for collaborating with the CSS clinical team with direct clinical patient care by providing support and guidance to patient to promote engagement and continuity of care.
+Working in conjunction with the multi-disciplinary team, she/he will help provide a safe and therapeutic treatment experience for the patients served.

 - Provides direct support to patients by providing 1-to-1 support sessions and/or facilitates groups as scheduled/assigned

 - Engages patients by conducting recovery-oriented activities as scheduled

 - Supports the community to intervene with treatment engagement works to de-escalate treatment barriers

 - Facilitates patient engagement and re-engagement sessions as needed

 - Provides direct support to patients to help encourage, engage, plan, and complete continuity of care plans while collaborating with patient’s treatment team

 - Supports the clinical/case management team as directed by the Clinical Supervisor

 - Appropriately documents all patient interaction into the record for continuity of care